geraintpalmer/geraintpalmer.github.io/cv.md

 ## Learning & Teaching

+* Deputy Director of Learning and Teaching for the Cardiff School of Mathematics (2022-)
 * Fellow of the Higher Education Academy (FHEA)
 * Delivery of example classes, lectures and tutorials (see [Teaching](/teaching/)).
 * Leading computer lab sessions (Python, Simul8, LaTeX, Vensim, Excel) for undergraduate & masters students.